the enemy you love decides your side for you

 ― Assata Shakur

 The liberal.
 The moderate.
+The neoliberal.
 The centrist.

 Many of the Black Enraged—from Martin Luther King Jr. to Assata Shakur—have expressed their disillusionment with the fence-sitting class.